AdobeDocs/journey-optimizer.en/help/using/personalization/create-conditions.md

 Conditional rules are sets of rules that define which content should be displayed in your messages, depending on various criteria like profiles' attributes, audience membership or contextual events.

-Conditional rules are created using the expression editor and can be stored if you want to reuse them across your contents.
+Conditional rules are created using the personalization editor and can be stored if you want to reuse them across your contents.
 [Learn how to save a conditional rule to the library](#save)

 >[!NOTE]
 >